Copenhagen Weather September Averages, Denmark

 Art lovers are really spoiled for choice in Copenhagen, as the city packs in a disproportionate number of prominent galleries and museums.
 Charlottenborg is one such gallery, which is an extension to the original Charlottenborg Palace and has been greeting the public since 1883 as a place to promote local and international talent.
 A range of exhibits takes place here year-round, and there's also a calm courtyard space which is ideal for picnicking families.
 Entry is free upon presentation of a Copenhagen Card.

 An architectural gem of Copenhagen is the Royal Library, which proudly sits on the edge of Copenhagen Harbour.
 Divided by two halves, the original component was built in the 1600s, while the newer half opened in 1999 and is colloquially known as the 'Black Diamond'.
 The building is open to the public, although all materials need to be reserved ahead of time.

 Copenhagen celebrates music, film, arts and theatre in September through the many festivals lined up for this month.
 The grandest is the Golden Days of Copenhagen which commemorates 19th century as the period of rapid advancement of the country.
 The festival is held for three weeks and features theatre and ballet shows, poetry readings, concerts and art exhibits all focusing on Denmark's Golden Age (1800-50).

-Feel blue no more as September jumpstarts the annual Copenhagen Blues Festival with blues music all over.
+On the music front, September jump-starts the annual Copenhagen Blues Festival with blues acts performing all over the city.
 International and homegrown talents come together for five days in September to make Copenhagen a blues haven.